Luthaf/Jumos.jl/doc/simulations/index.rst

 Simulations
 ===========

-The simulation module is were all the simulation code falls in.
-This module allow you to define and run molecular dynamic simulations.
-It use extensively custom types, all of them being presented here.
+The simulation module is were all the simulation code falls.
+This module allows you to define and run molecular dynamic simulations.
+It extensively uses custom types, all of them are presented here.

 Basic usage